Set Current Location

 Situated on Atlantic City's eastern coastline, the Absecon Lighthouse has been assisting wandering vessels since its establishment in 1856.
 Standing at a spectacular height of 171 feet (52 meters), it is quite easily the tallest structure of its kind in New Jersey.
 This splendid piece of 19th-century architecture is made up of a mesh of granite slabs that lend its walls an eye-catching sheen that still exists today.
 First lit in 1857, the lighthouse retains its original George Meade-designed Fresnel lens that at the peak of its powers propagated signals up to 36.1 kilometers (22.4 miles).
 Decommissioned in 1933, its lens shines brightly to this day.

-The Atlantic City Aquarium (Ocean Life Center) is an excellent place to explore the deep blue sea and the fascinating marine life.
+The Atlantic City Aquarium is an excellent place to explore the deep blue sea and the fascinating marine life.
 This aquarium houses over 100 diverse species from the sea world; some of the exotic species shown here are the live corals, the Loggerhead Sea Turtles and more.
 There are various exhibits and exciting activities that take place here such as watching a live diver feed various exotic sharks and other marine lives.
 Besides, the center has various rental spaces that can accommodate every kind of event.
-To know more about the Atlantic City Aquarium (Ocean Life Center), do visit their website.

 This proud, well-loved historical monument has been delighting visitors since its conception in 1881.
 South Atlantic City landowner James Vincent de Paul Lafferty, Jr. had this mammoth beast constructed as a way to attract visitors and prospective buyers to his properties.
 Lucy stands 65 feet (20 meters) high and contains many rooms inside.
 It also sports a spiral staircase to the top of the edifice.
 Check out the website for an in-depth account of Lucy's long history.